rcrowley/talk-blueprint/slides.md

 ## Never having to say you&#8217;re sorry

 * Reverse-engineer absolute state.
-* It doesn't matter when you install Blueprint.
+* It doesn&#8217;t matter when you install Blueprint.

 !SLIDE bullets